 "Shooting this piece, it was a collaborative effort," Trish said about one particular scene, a shot of a bridge in Yellowstone National Park.
 "No matter who shoots it.
 We have a long, drawn out discussion on shutter speed, exposure time, aperture, gauging the light.
 That's why we feel like every piece is collaborative."

 All of the work in the gallery is specially printed with a little-known technique where lasers push ink into paper.
-Less than a dozen printers in the country still use the technique.
-Then, acrylic is poured on top of the picture, leaving a high glean to every piece.

 "The ink becomes a part of the paper," Jared said, "and it makes each piece archival for hundreds of years.

 "Everything is cut and polished to order it is a handcrafted piece by the end."